-They were produced, shipped, bought consumed and discarded, in the manner of “modern” goods.
+They were produced, shipped, bought, consumed and discarded; in the manner of “modern” goods.
 One can see the intoxicants, fears and ailments of these people the same as if we were to look in your trash can.
-I cannot express the wonder of finding a bottle over 150 years old, a link to history older than living memory.
-I am doubtful that such wonder will be expressed at the discovery of the modern equivalent (plastic bottle) 100 years from now.
+I can hardly express the wonder of finding a bottle over 150 years old, a link to history older than living memory.
+I am doubtful that such wonder will be expressed, at the discovery of the modern equivalent (plastic bottle) 100 years from now.

 So often in bottle collecting (collection in general) and example is unearthed and then promptly sold to the highest bidder, I find this to be a much more democratic approach, a way to reconsider and reengage with our local history.